odd-coder/OddMusic/README.md

 1. Fork this project [from here](https://replit.com/@SayemMiaji/OddMusic).
 2. Now use the run this script/command into your repl console.<br/>```npm init -y && npm i --save-dev node@16 && npm config set prefix=$(pwd)/node_modules/node && export PATH=$(pwd)/node_modules/node/bin:$PATH```
 3. Now use `npm install` command in console.
-4. Put your token and prefix into secret, environment variables name `TOKEN` and `PREFIX`.
+4. Put your token into secret, environment variables name `TOKEN`.
+5. And set your prefix in `config.json` file.
-5. Now use `node .` command into the console.
+6. Now use `node .` command into the console.
 # Support
 You might know to make a discord bot it's take a lot of time and effort to code.
 So, if you want i keep working on new discord bots projects you can donate me at least 1 dollar.<br/>
 [Paypal me](https://paypal.me/sestro69)